bamfdonahoo/RealEstateAnalysis/ReadMe.txt

 These analyses are done off of the real estate data sets that I downloaded from https://www.zillow.com/research/data/.
 The database was built locally in Microsoft SQL Server Manager where further data cleaning and feature engineering was done prior to exporting the tables to *.csv files for further EDA.
 A permutation of the same dataset was used for RealEstate Oracle.

+At the end of my EDA and data cleaning for my dataset pertaining to the rental market, most of the data is corrupt and mixed together making it useless.
+On a scatterplot, it looks like data-vomit.
+No discernable slope or y-intercept.
+So, for that reason, my final analysis is done on the sales and mortgage market.